dimforge/nphysics.org/docs/rigid_body_simulations_with_contacts.md

     Here the mechanical world has the type `DefaultMechanicalWorld<f32>` which is a type alias for the more generic `MechanicalWorld` type.

 Those worlds will affect a set of elements: bodies, colliders, joints and force generators.
-Each of those elements come into a separate data set:
+Each of those elements belong to a separate data set:

-- The `DefaultBodySet` is a set of all sort of bodies like rigid-bodies, multibodies as well as deformable bodies.
+- The `DefaultBodySet` is a set of all sorts of bodies like rigid-bodies, multibodies as well as deformable bodies.
 - The `DefaultColliderSet` is a set of colliders.
 - The `DefaultJointConstraintSet` is a set of joints modeled with constraints.
 - The `DefaultForceGeneratorSet` is a set of persistent force generators.